kamalsoni000/nextjs-mf-boilerplate/README.md

+# Microfrontends using Next.js and Module Federation with Tailwind CSS Boilerplate

 # Microfrontends using Next.js and Module Federation

 Microfrontends allow teams to work independently of each other by splitting the application into smaller, shareable, and modular components.
 The primary goal for a microfrontend strategy is to improve collaboration across teams of developers.